manuelmarcos/LocationPermissions/README.md

 # LocationPermissions
-A simple project which demonstrates how to split location permissions in iOS 8
+A simple project which demonstrates how to split _while in use_ and _always_ location permissions in iOS 8